 Keto and Vegan cakes have a cup full of ground nuts in the base and another in the middle of the cake (then heated in the oven – oxidised PUFA overload anyone?)
 Nut milk to replace other things supposedly in the name of health.
 (Guilty as charged in this last one!
 But I didn’t realise!)

-So it seems we’ve all been given bum steer by a low carb diet and many different levels in the health industry – both traditional and alternative.
-It’s important to apply commonsense though and not necessarily always avoid the above, but have them once or twice a week instead of every day or 5 times a day because you think they are healthy.
+So it seems we’ve all been given bum steer by a low carb diet by many different levels in the health industry – both traditional and alternative.
+It’s important to apply common sense though and not necessarily always avoid the above, but have them once or twice a week instead of every day or 5 times a day because you think they are healthy.
 (Water you may need every day depending on your fruit intake but just don’t overdo it – you don’t need a 3 litre challenge!)

 But don’t just listen to me, do your own research as well.
 I read and test on myself to find my own easy optimal eating plan that makes me feel amazing with limited exercise, but your needs may be very different.